-You can visit Pickering as a day trip from Whitby or other towns in the area, but a stunning way to visit is via the North York Moore Railway (NYMR).
-This heritage railway is run as a not for profit by volunteers and runs trains during the summer and on certain holidays during the year.
+You can visit Pickering on a day trip from Whitby or other towns in the area, but a stunning way to visit is via the North York Moore Railway (NYMR).
+This heritage railway is run as a not-for-profit by volunteers and runs trains during the summer and on certain holidays during the year.
 The 24-mile track runs through the North Yorks Moors from Whitby to Pickering.

 Tickets allow for hopping on and off (in the same direction), to explore stations along the way.
 Special services throughout the season allow for dining in the Pullman Car, afternoon teas, Murder Mystery trips on the NYMR ad special Christmas Trains.
 Find out more on the NYMR site.
 This is a fabulous, fabulous trip and perfect for all ages.
 Be sure to stop off at Goathland and explore and for a superb return trip to Whitby, take the equally fabulously routed number 840 bus from Pickering to Whitby, it is a glorious ride.

-Visit Pickering’s Weekly Market and the Pickering Monthly Farmers Market
+Visit Pickering’s Weekly Market and the Pickering Farmers Market

-In common with many towns in the area, there’s a regular market in Pickering each Monday and a farmers market on the third Thursday in the month from 0830 until 1300 off the Market Place, near the White Swan pub.
+In common with many towns in the area, there’s a regular market in Pickering each Monday and a monthly farmers market on the third Thursday of the month from 0830 until 1300 off the Market Place, near the White Swan pub.

 Pickering War Weekend

-For 3 days each October, Pickering transforms itself to the 1940s and hosts the Pickering War Weekend with a full calendar of WWI and WWII themed entertainments and events.
-There are live music, themed markets, stalls, reenactments and wartime trains.
-Find out more and latest dates here.
+For 3 days each October, Pickering transforms itself into the 1940s and hosts the Pickering War Weekend with a full calendar of WWI and WWII-themed entertainments and events.
+There are live music, themed markets, stalls, reenactments, and wartime trains.
+Find out more and the latest dates here.

 Photo Credit: Bryan Ledgard / CC BY (https://creativecommons.org/licenses/by/2.0)